miuku-dll/AstralStack/README.md

 ## General

 ### Change blob images
 > Program creates 'images' folder onload, name your images Blob1-8.png (ex.
-Blob3.png)
+Blob3.png) and place them in the folder

 ### Stuff to do